skyfawl/react-native-paytm/README.md

 # react-native-paytm
-This library has been forked from https://github.com/elanic-tech/react-native-paytm Updated it to work with the latest version of react-native and latest PayTM SDK.
-Improved the documentaion as well.
+This library has been forked from https://github.com/elanic-tech/react-native-paytm Updated it to work with the latest version of react-native and latest PayTM SDK (December 2018).
 ## Getting started

 Alert: Built and tested only for iOS.